Annibor/flowfocus-daily-planner/README.md

 - I've also used Coolors.co to contrast check text colors and background colors.
 - I've used maketintsandshades.com to find evetuals tints and shadow colors as a complement for the color palette.
 - I've used Balsamiq when I made the wireframes for the website.
+- I've used cssgradient.io to make the background gradient.

 ## Media